 There's a lot more to California beaches than volleyball games, beach bonfires, and surfers.
 In fact, California has some of the most unusual and exciting beaches you'll find anywhere.

-This bunch of beaches all offer something unusual for you to see.
-That might be purple sand, bowling ball-size boulders, sea glass, kooky people or elephant seals, or something else.
+This bunch of beaches all offer something unique for you to see - perfect for Instagramming!
+That might be purple sand, bowling ball-size boulders, sea glass, kooky people, elephant seals, or something else.
 They are listed in geographical order from north to south.

 01 of 07